YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `-m`: Specifies the maximum memory available per thread for sorting (e.g., `-m 1G` limits memory usage to 1 GB).
 - `sort`: Sorts the BAM file by genomic coordinates.
 - `-@ 4`: Specifies the number of threads to use for sorting (here, 4 threads).
-- `-o`: Specifies the output file for the sorted BAM.
+- `markdup`: Removes PCR duplicates to avoid bias in variant calling.
+- `view`: Converts the data into BAM format.
+- `-b`: Outputs the data in BAM format.
+- `-f 2`: Selects properly paired reads.
+- `-F 2048`: Excludes supplementary alignments (e.g., secondary mappings).

 ---

 ## Step 5: BAM Sorting and Indexing

-**Description**:\
+**

+Description**:\
-Sorting and indexing are performed on both the **cultivar** and **mutant bulk** in the same manner.
+Sorting and indexing are performed on both the **cultivar** and **bulk** in the same manner.
 After aligning the reads, **SAMtools** is used to sort and index the resulting BAM files for efficient access and analysis.
 Sorting ensures that the reads are ordered by their position in the genome, and indexing creates a .bai file that allows for fast retrieval of specific regions during analysis.

 **Usage**: